-- 2.1 We are committed to protect all members of our school communities from being bullied by providing a caring, friendly and safe environment so that learning is completed in a relaxed and secure atmosphere.
-We are committed to creating a climate where bullying behaviour is not accepted by any member of our school communities and is reported immediately. - 2.2 Bullying is the wilful, conscious desire to hurt, threaten or frighten someone, usually repeated over time.
+- 2.1 We are committed to protecting all members of our school communities from being bullied by providing a caring, friendly and safe environment so that learning is completed in a safeand secure atmosphere.
+We are committed to creating a climate where bullying behaviour isnot accepted by any member of our school communities and is reported immediately. - 2.2 Bullying is the wilful, conscious desire to hurt, threaten or frighten someone, usually repeated over time.
 Anti-bullying is when everyone in the school understands that bullying is unacceptable.
-EVERY member of the School community has a part to play in order to stop bullying. - 2.3 We will not tolerate bullying of any kind.
+EVERY member of the School community has a part to play in order to stop bullving. - 2.3 We will not tolerate bullying of any kind.
 We take bullying most seriously.
 Bullying can be from an individual, or from a group, but the motive is usually to upset.
 We strongly encourage respect for others through the use of excellent manners, acceptance of differences and having the ability to work alongside all people.
-We encourage good behaviour and respect for everyone, regardless of race, gender, sexual orientation, disability, religion or belief. - 2.4 Our schools are TELLING schools.
+We encourage good behaviour and respect for everyone, regardless of race, sex, gender reassignment, sexual orientation, disability, religion or belief, pregnancy and maternity. - 2.4 Our schools are TELLING schools.
 This means that anyone who is aware of bullying should report it immediately.
-Our schools are also LISTENING schools and we are committed to listen to pupils, parents / carers and staff who report any issue of bullying and to investigate their concerns most seriously.
+Our schools are also LISTENING schools and we are committed to listening to pupils, parents / carers and staff who report any issue of bullying and to investigatetheir concerns most seriously.